Jerska/bitburner/README.md

 This repository is my personal collection of scripts & tools used in my bitburner game.

+## Notes

+The repository has a lot of files at the root.
+This is due to the fact that bitburner doesn't support relative imports.

 ## Tools

 ### Contract solver